cyberbotics/webots-doc/guide/using-ros.md

 the '--synchronize' argument can be used, so that the simulation will not run as long as the robot time\_step service is not called.

-> Furthermode, adding the '--clock' argument will make the ROS controller publish Webots time using the `clock` topic (which you may use as the ROS time if the ROS parameter `use_sim_time` is set to true).
+> Furthermore, adding the '--clock' argument will make the ROS controller publish Webots time using the `clock` topic (which you may use as the ROS time if the ROS parameter `use_sim_time` is set to true).

-#### Custom Controller
+### Custom Controller

 The standard controller has been developed in order to work on every robot and for general purpose.
 Sometimes, you may not be able to do what you want with